-Melanoma starts in the color-producing cells of the skin and may develop in an existing mole or may occur as a new mole.
-Early diagnosis and treatment can lead to a complete cure, while advanced forms are likely to have a poor outcome.
+Melanoma starts in the pigment-producing cells of the skin (melanocytes) and may develop from an existing mole or a new mole.
+Early diagnosis and treatment typically lead to a complete cure, while advanced forms of melanoma can require extensive treatment.
 Advanced melanoma can spread to lymph nodes as well as other areas in the body, typically the lungs, liver, and brain.

 Who's At Risk?